adrn/gala/docs/examples/integrate-potential-example.rst

 As a demonstration, we're going to first integrate a single orbit in this potential.

-The easiest way to do this is to use the `~gary.potential.Potential.integrate_orbit` method of the potential object, which accepts a set of initial conditions and a specification for the time-stepping.
+The easiest way to do this is to use the `~gary.potential.PotentialBase.integrate_orbit` method of the potential object, which accepts a set of initial conditions and a specification for the time-stepping.
 We'll define the initial conditions as a `~gary.dynamics.CartesianPhaseSpacePosition` object::